Invented (album): Background

 Jimmy Eat World released their sixth album Chase This Light in October 2007.
 It peaked at number five on the US Billboard 200 chart, and was promoted with tours of the US, Europe and Japan, followed by a co-headlining US tour with Paramore.
 By June 2008, bassist Rick Burch said they were working several new ideas.
-Around this time, frontman Jim Adkins started a writing exercise that saw him viewing photographs and coming up with his own back stories for them.
-He wound spent around 10 minutes looking at every aspect of the photograph, before writing his thoughts down.
-Adkins said that later "on in the day I would be working on my own songs, and some of the more interesting parts of those writing sessions started creeping in."
+Around this time, frontman Jim Adkins started a writing exercise in which he viewed photographs and wrote his own back stories for them.
+He spent around 10 minutes looking at every aspect of the photograph and writing his impressions.
+"Later on in the day, I would be working on my own songs, and some of the more interesting parts of those writing sessions started creeping in", Adkins said.

-Adkins theorised that around 85–90% of their next album's lyrics stem from this experiment, and that Sherman's Completely Untitled Film Still series, and Hannah Starkey's Photographs 1997–2007, were key influences.
-In August 2008, drummer Zach Lind said the band were expected to be working on the new album imminently.
-While working on this new material, the band embarked upon a ten-year anniversary tour for their third album, Clarity (1999).
+Adkins said that around 85–90% of the album's lyrics stem from this writing experiment and that Cindy Sherman's Completely Untitled Film Still series and Hannah Starkey's Photographs 1997–2007 were key influences.
+In August 2008, drummer Zach Lind said the band was expected to be working on the new album imminently.
+While working on this new material, the band embarked upon a 10-year anniversary tour for their third album, Clarity (1999).
 Adkins said the trek had no influence on the forthcoming material but acted as an "overall confidence booster".

 Production

-When making demos for their next album, guitarist Tom Linton said they purposely wanted to take a more stripped down approach, compared to the heavily-produced nature of Chase This Light.
-While on the anniversary tour, the band became reacquainted with Clarity producer Mark Trombino, and decided to work with him once again for their forthcoming album.
+When making demos for their next album, guitarist Tom Linton said they purposely wanted to take a more stripped down approach, compared to the heavily produced nature of Chase This Light.
+While on the anniversary tour, the band became reacquainted with Clarity producer Mark Trombino and decided to work with him once again for their forthcoming album.
 Trombino's involvement was made public in September 2009 when the band announced that they were working on a "batch of songs" with him.
 The band subsequently began recording tracks at their home studio and rehearsal space, Unit 2 in Tempe, Arizona.
 They would then send them to Trombino, who was located in California; he contributed parts to the recordings.

 Adkins remarked that Trombino would make a "mix of it and add production ideas and we would just kind of go back and forth like that.
-[He] is the wizard at computers, ... [and due to the band's history with him,] it made sense on the familiarity level and the ease of working level."
+[He] is the wizard at computers, ... [and due to the band's history with him,] it made sense on the familiarity level and the ease of working level".
 Although the band and Trombino spent little time together in the studio, Trombino joined Jimmy Eat World on a couple of occasions.
 The strings for "Heart Is Hard to Find" and "Littlething" were recorded by Wesley Seidman at Capitol Studios, assisted by Paul Smith.
 Regarding the overall recording process, Adkins stated: "It frees up a lot of our geographic restrictions for both the producer and the band; it's not just someone next door."
 In March 2010, the band had finished mixing the album.